 Complications from this surgery are uncommon.
 They include bleeding, infection and injury to the duct (tube) that carries bile to the intestines.
 The intestines or major blood vessels may also be injured when the instruments are inserted into the abdomen for a laparoscopic cholecystectomy.

-Gallbladder surgery is the second most common type of surgery after a Caesarean section.
+Gallbladder surgery is the second most common typ

 March 10, 2004 -- Mr. Ashcroft had surgery yesterday to remove his gallbladder.
 The cholecystectomy was done at George Washington University Hospital in Washington, D.C. by Dr. Bruce Abell.
 "Everything went as planned.
 He did very well," said Dr. Abell.